The Life and Death of Rasputin

 Few murders would stray further from its original plans.
 Not only did the doorman observe a young man drive up with his chauffeur and enter into Rasputin's apartment, Rasputin's oldest daughter recognized him as Prince Yusupov.
 After they arrived at the palace Rasputin would eat two of the poisoned cakes, and to Yusupov's horror Rasputin didn't suffer any ill effects from the poisoned cakes.
 After that failed a desperate Yusupov would hand Rasputin another glass of poisoned wine as they listened to Yankee Doodle Dandy on the phonograph.
 It became obvious that a second glass of poisoned wine merely just reduced Rasputin to a state of glassy eyed belligerence.
 A shocked Yusupov then excused himself saying that he would find his wife instead he returned with a Browning pistol hidden behind his back.
 Yusupov maneuvered Rasputin over a beautiful crucifix hanging on the wall, with Rasputin distracted he pulled out the revolver and shot him in the chest point blank.
 Rasputin collapsed to the floor, Yusupov then leaned over to examine the body to see if it had a pulse and to his shocked amazement Rasputin sprang to his feet and attacked Yusupov with a loud roar.
 Rasputin began to attempt to strangle Yusupov as foam and blood dripped from his mouth he repeated "Felix, Felix" again and again.
 Finally Yusupov would break free and run upstairs, Rasputin followed behind him on all fours like some kind of demon.
 Rasputin staggered out toward the courtyard door trying desperately to escape his assassins.
 Yusupov was too hysterical to do anything, but his friend Purishkevich would have the nerve to draw his own gun and fired several shots.
 Rasputin stumbled and fell to the ground in the courtyard no longer moving.

-A policeman on patrol heard the shots and hurried to the palace to investigate.
-Yusupov quickly dismissed the policeman by assuring him that nothing was wrong.
 The prince returned to check Rasputin's body and to his dismay it had changed position.
 Yusupov instructed his servants to carry Rasputin's body back into the palace and set him down in front of a spiral staircase in the front hall, where the prince pummeled the body with a blackjack and castrated him believing he was possessed by demons.
 By this time Pavlovich, Sukhotin, and Lazovert had returned to the palace, they stripped and tied up Rasputin's body, and drove to the Petrovski Bridge to dump his body into the river.
 Overwhelmed by all the mix-ups that had occurred the conspirators began to panic, they didn't weigh down Rasputin's body, increasing the possibility of it surfacing downstream.
 In the morning two fisherman found a boot on the ice covered Neva River, next to the boot was a hole, and nearby patches of ice stained with blood.
 Two days later police discovered Rasputin's badly bruised corpse, naked, and bound with rope, floating against the river bank a mile downstream from the bridge.
 Accounts differ about what happened next as the murder investigation began to unfold.
 The most commonly accepted version was the police found tire tracks near the Petrovski Bridge leading them to the Yusupov's palace.
 Rasputin's daughter Maria would identify the body, his face was smashed in at the temple, clots of dried blood matted his beard and hair creating a most gruesome scene.
 The most bizarre fact of all, is that with the severity of all his injuries the police examiner found water in Rasputin's lungs common to all drowning deaths.
-It appeared that the legend is true about Rasputin, he died after entering the water.
+It appeared that the legend is true about Rasputin, he died after entering the water during of hypothermia.

 Rasputin with the Royal Court